 Anyone can appreciate tips for saving money, and visitors to the Windy City are no different.
 The cost of exploring tourist attractions and local museums can add up quickly.
 An easy way to avoid this is to invest in an attractions pass.
-Here are some ideas for how to save money in Chicago with a Go City Card.
+Here are some ideas for how to save money in Chicago with Go City.

-How to Save Money in Chicago with a Go City Card
+How to Save Money in Chicago with Go City

-The Go City Card is available in many major cities.
+Go City is available in many major cities.
 It is a pass to visit many of the popular tourist attractions at discounted rates.
-In Chicago, customers can choose the Go City Card option that best suits them.
-There are three types of Go City Cards: All-Inclusive, Explorer, and Build Your Own.
+In Chicago, customers can choose the Go City option that best suits them.
+There are three types of Go City: All-Inclusive, Explorer, and Build Your Own.
 Here is how they compare:

 Who is it for?

-Visitors and locals alike can benefit from the discounts of using a Go City Card.
+Visitors and locals alike can benefit from the discounts of using Go City.
 For example, we often enjoy “staycations” in the city.
 We choose a few attractions to explore and sometimes stay overnight.
 The All-Inclusive is a great option for a quick trip to Chicago.

 Locals might prefer the Explorer pass which allows users to choose 3, 4, or 5 attractions and is good for up to 30 days.
 This would be great during summer break or even during the school year.

 The Build Your Own is just that, a pass that allows you to choose the attractions (saving 20 to 25% when you purchase two or more) and gives you 30 days to use the pass.
-If you’re planning on visiting the Windy City, there are plenty of ways to save money with a Go City Card.
+If you’re planning on visiting the Windy City, there are plenty of ways to save money with Go City.

 Our first stop was the Shedd Aquarium, which our kids have been begging to visit.
 For two adults and three children (without discounts) the cost would be $172.75.
 We used an express entry line, and enjoyed our time visiting the various marine life.
 Penguins and the beluga whales were the favorites.